MGA Year One Courses

 Description: This lab analyzes current global economic policy challenges.
 Students write weekly short research notes similar to those produced by research departments and firms in the financial sector, and present their findings in class.
 Topics are current trade and monetary policy, financial regulation, economic forecasts, and market developments as they feed back into policymaking.
 Following revisions, select research notes are published on the lab website.
 Students also write an end-of-term longer research note that offers more detailed analysis.
 The course is aimed at students who seek future employment as economic and policy analysts in the public and private sector.

-GLA2098H Topics in Global Policy III: Economic Integration: The European and Global Experience
+GLA2098H Topics in Global Policy III: Globalization, Economic Integration and the European Union

 Emphases: Global Markets, Global Policy